Cefn Du and Moel Smytho from Llanberis

 Check out our Best Mountain Weather Forecast?

-Cefn Du and Moel Smytho from Llanberis Route Map and GPX Download
+Cefn Du and Moel Smytho from Llanberis Ordnance Survey Map and GPX File Download

 I had decided to go up today, no matter what.
 Rain, sun, cloud, whatever.

 Thing is, you see, I wanted to test a GPS system out.
 To start with, I’m sure not many people are familiar with the top of Cefn Du.
 For those people, it is a heathery, boggy moor that separates Llanberis from Waunfawr, in front of Moel Eilio.